Mahathirrr/CafeManagement_Kelompok6/README.md

 This Java GUI application is a CoffeeShop management system.
 It allows users to select various coffee and pastry items, calculate the total price with tax, and generate a receipt.

+## Disclaimer

+Please note that the appearance or behavior of the program may vary between different operating systems.
+The application has been tested and is almost fine on **Linux**.
+It is highly recommended to try the application on a **Linux** system for the optimal experience.

 ## Project Overview

 The project uses Java AWT and Swing libraries for the graphical user interface.
 It consists of the following components: